albincorreya/dataset-gender-acousticbrainz-/README.md

 # dataset created using lastfm tags in terms of gender of the singer in -acousticbrainz-
-Dataset Created using the tags from Last.Fm
+Dataset Created using the user generated tags from Last.Fm API

 You can find the dataset below link :